-My mother had little formal education, and it remains a great struggle for her to make herself understood in English to this day, even after years spent living in America.
+My mother had little formal education, and it remains a great struggle for her to make herself understood in English, even after years spent living in America.
 My father was a middle school teacher in our hometown in Lebanon, where teachers do not make handsome salaries.
 While we liked to think of ourselves as middle class, the sad reality was that what my father earned barely put the necessary food on the table.
 Underserved in every way, my impoverished childhood did help to make me strong and resourceful in a certain sense, learning to live with deprivation as a way of life.
 Education was an uphill battle.

 My parents came to the United States in 2000 with the help of my uncle, who had immigrated previously.
 I was six and will never forget when I felt the airplane touch the runway and the mix of worry and jubilation on my parents’ faces.
 I would spend the next five years in America learning many things, most notably English, until my father got the idea to return to Lebanon and took me with him, leaving my mother and older brothers behind, arriving in 2006 not long before the most devastating conflict of the long-simmering war.